MachinisteWeb/node-atlas/README.en.md

 ## CLI / Running commands ##

-The easiest way to start is to position NodeAtlas in the directory hosting your site and run the command `nodeatlas`.
+The easiest way to start is to position NodeAtlas in the directory hosting your site and run the command `node-atlas`.
 However there are options to launch more than launch the site.

 Each of the commands that follow can be coupled with other like this: